 - Propane in construction – this course is specifically for those workers who are working in construction and at the same time working with propane gas.
 This program offers instruction and practical training for workers to safely activate and connect/disconnect propane-powered tools and equipment under 400,000 Btu/h.

-- Propane safety training – this is a basic course that is given to workers that directly deal with or work in a location where propane tanks and canisters are stored, inspected, and filled.
+- Propane safety training – this is a basic course that is given to workers who directly deal with or work in a location where propane tanks and canisters are stored, inspected, and filled.
 If there’s a large number of workers to be trained, it is better to give them this training.
 This course can be taken online.

 - Propane cylinder fire training prop – this training put participants into realistic simulations of actual fire emergency situations.
 This is practical training and hence one must do this in person.
 The company can arrange such training onsite to attract a large number of workers to participate.